espocrm/documentation/user-guide/emails.md

 Users can have multiple SMTP accounts.

 Important: Email addresses user can use to send emails from must be defined in *Emails* field of *User* record.
+Only admin can define user's email addresses (by default).

 ## Gmail accounts